fibrahimb/ants/README.md

 There are 3 ways to run the game:

-1. text-based:
+1. text-based
     ```sh
     $ python3 ants.py
     ```

-2. Python GUI;
+2. Python GUI
     ```sh
     $ python3 ants_gui.py
     ```